People at whiteboard planning

 For some organizations, it’s also common to have multiple online properties that require access to content: think mobile apps, marketing sites, or online stores.

-In my experience with replatforming content heavy sites onto Drupal 9, I’ve noticed a few potential pitfalls.
+In our experience with replatforming content heavy sites onto Drupal 10, we’ve noticed a few potential pitfalls.
 It’s not always easy to anticipate the challenges of content migration, feature development, and team coordination during a shift to Drupal.
 Major stumbling blocks can arise for all of these things.

 Here are some ways to address these challenges early and keep your development project moving smoothly.